kooroshkz/AutoULCN/README.md

 ## Contribution

-You're always welcomed to send pull requests by Forking Repository and adding a new feature or help fixing the code issues.
+You're always welcome to send pull requests by Forking Repository and add a new feature or help fix the code issues.